-Two primary methods of resupplying are available, in town and pre-built packages you mail to yourself.
-Long ago bounce boxes were a primary means to getting food when there were fewer trail options, but today town resupplies offer you many options for changing tastes.
+Two primary methods of resupplying are available in town and pre-built packages you mail to yourself.
+Long ago, bounce boxes were a primary means of getting food when there were fewer trail options, but today town resupplies offer you many options for changing tastes.

 There is somehow a belief by many new to thru-hiking that you are actively needing to hunt and catch food while on the trail, or that you need to know all the plants and what is edible but this is far from the truth.